xGabrielR/Gas-Price-Forecast/README.md

 ---

-This is a very cool step in data science projects or in CRISP cycle, I divide the EDA into three steps, univariable, bivariable and multivariable steps, In the univariable I check the target and all the characteristics (categorical and numerical) if exists, In the Bivariable, this step I validate Business Hypothesis and check seasonal plots, finally in the Multivariable it is the correlations (linear only) and the pair diagrams for check behaviors of all features.
+This is a very cool step in data science projects or in CRISP cycle, I divide the EDA into three steps, univariable, bivariable and multivariable steps, In the univariable I check the target and all the characteristics (categorical and numerical) if exists, In the Bivariable, this step I validate Business Hypothesis and check seasonal plots, finally in the Multivariable it is the correlations (linear only) and the pair diagrams for check behaviors of all feature engineering features.

+The first and most basic graph is the time graph, the time series is a random variable sampled from a forecast distribution at time "t" over several times.
+In this scenario, every week I sample a new gas price from a forecast distribution at time "t" of "gas price distirbution".
+The time series is a sample at time "t" of this process, forecasting methods try to find this process for prediction.
+In summary, the time series is one of the multiple trajectories that the random variable can have.

+The main goals of time series is:

+1. Understanding and investigating the time series generation mechanism, we need to know how gas price is generated for better business decisions.
+2. Make future forecasting.
+3. Describe time series patterns.

+and much more.

 <img src="imgs/time_plots.png">

+In charge to investigate the mechanism that if generated the series, i created simple 5 questions to answer with data.

 List to Validate: